CMake Basics

 If setting flags and standards globally, you would use

-add_library(${PROJECT_NAME} src/${PROJECT_NAME}/tmp.cpp) target_compile_features(${PROJECT_NAME} PUBLIC cxx_std_17) target_compile_options(${PROJECT_NAME} -Wall -Wextra)
+target_compile_featuresandtarget_compile_optionsadd_library(${PROJECT_NAME} src/${PROJECT_NAME}/tmp.cpp) target_compile_features(${PROJECT_NAME} PUBLIC cxx_std_17) target_compile_options(${PROJECT_NAME} -Wall -Wextra)

 - This line says that your library (called

-) depends on (i.e., will be compiled after) all the targets (i.e., libraries) that the current package exports (viacatkin_package
+${PROJECT_NAME}) depends on (i.e., will be compiled after) all the targets (i.e., libraries) that the current package exports (viacatkin_package) and targets required by anything found withfind_package(catkin REQUIRED COMPONENTS).
+It also ensures that any messages/services that are required are built first

 add_dependencies(${PROJECT_NAME} ${${PROJECT_NAME}_EXPORTED_TARGETS} ${catkin_EXPORTED_TARGETS})